SumaPrajapati/ReactND_Would-you-rather/README.md

 ## Login Page

-In login page choose username and just press `Login`.
+In login page choose username from dropdown window and just press `Login`, so user would be login in the "would you rather" app project and it's show the Home page.

 ![ ](screenshot/login_page.png)